Lucas440/COMP3404Games/README.md

 # COMP3404Games
 ## Overview
-This is our final year project for the games model done during univercity
+This is our final year project for the games module done during university

 The Coding for this project was done by